 It suggests ways to reduce repetitive discussions, helps prioritize tasks, and identifies key stakeholders for important projects.

-AI in Predicting and Mitigating Project Risks
+Predicting and Mitigating Project Risks with AI

 To handle project risks, managers should be proactive in identifying any area throughout the development life cycle that can become a bottleneck.
 AI-driven analytical tools can help in predicting project risks that are based on historical performance data, developer’s capacity, and overall velocity of delivery.